shaniathomas894/Topic_Modeling_LDA/README.md

 ## Conclusions
 All in all, there are three recurring root causes of employees being unhappy at their workplaces.
 The most consistent topics were the employees' time, financial stability, and systemic concerns within their workplace.
 The concerns of time were incredibly and profoundly consistent, whereas the concerns of financial stability had slight change throughout the years, and the systemic concerns varied as the years went on.
 Below are specific conclusions and recommendations on these concerns.

-When it came to the topic of time, this was the number 1 topic  in the entire corpus, and consistently the number 1 topic in every model for the years 2019-2021.
+The topic of time was the #1 topic in the entire corpus, and consistently the number 1 topic in every model for the years 2019-2021.
 Terms that continuously appeared when discussing time were:
 - day,
 - hour,
 - week,